onnx/tensorflow-onnx/README.md

 # tf2onnx - Convert TensorFlow, Keras, Tensorflow.js and Tflite models to ONNX.

-tf2onnx converts TensorFlow (tf-1.x or tf-2.x), keras, tensorflow.js and tflite models to ONNX via command line or python api.
+tf2onnx converts TensorFlow (tf-2.x), keras, tensorflow.js and tflite models to ONNX via command line or python api.

 __Note: tensorflow.js support was just added.
 While we tested it with many tfjs models from tfhub, it should be considered experimental.__